-Effective use of class time, active engagement with school support structures (teachers, Year Level Leaders and programs) and study at home form a major part of a successful VCE.
+Consistent attendance, effective use of class time, active engagement with school support structures (teachers, Year Level Leaders and programs) and study at home form a major part of a successful VCE.

-Study at home is includes reading and summarising, preparation of new work, revision and practice exercises, learning of important facts, drafting, preparation of projects and assignments, background research, revising for tests and exams.
+Study at home includes reading and summarising (particularly new work), revision and retrieval practice exercises, learning of important facts, drafting, preparation of projects and assignments, background research, revising for tests and exams.